atifih/Team-Profile-Generator/README.md

 ![](images/img1.png)

-The application begins by informing the user that they need to select an Engineering Team before they can view information in relation to them.
+The application begins by informing the user that they will need to select an Engineering Team before they can view information in relation to them.
 The default selection of Manager is provided (for convenience).

 ![](images/img2.png)

 The user then proceeds by selecting a manager, engineer, intern or team complete (when they have finished with the team selection).
 This is also the menu they are redirected  to after a team member has been created/selected  or when the user deems the team to be complete.
 The application features user input validation via the usage of regular exprssions.

 ![](images/img5.png)

-Finally, the user informed of if a file has been successfully created (and it's location) or informed of an error message. cted
+Finally, the user informed of if a file has been successfully created (and it's location) or informed of an error message.

 ![](images/img4.png)

  Rendering of the output HTML file.

 ## License